ore0Os/multi-tool-executer-2.0.7/README.md

-to run the script you need to run the following libraries: psutil shutil (should be pre installed) wmi pyautogui keyboard
+to run the script you need to run the following libraries: psutil, shutil (should be pre installed), wmi, pyautogui, keyboard,